Cimpress NV (CMPR) Q1 2018 Results - Earnings Call Transcript

 So we definitely remain on track.
 I happened to have the Investor Day presentation in front of me, the first slide of the MCP discussion we had last August talked about how in FY 2018 we really planned on beginning and to ramp up the platform optimization.
 We're very much on track with that plan.
 That slide was something we showed 12 months prior in 2016 as well.

 So I wouldn't want to quantify it specifically, but I would say that the ramp up of the use is very much as we would like to see.
 We do, of course, see the volumes from Vistaprint use of the platform as enormous relative to the Upload and Print because the number of transactions and because Vistaprint has largely shifted over to that.
-But we, in the next 12, 18 months, will be continually doing more of this and not (21:06) stop there other than to say we're pleased with the progress.
+But we, in the next 12, 18 months, will be continually doing more of this and I think I'll stop there other than to say we're pleased with the progress.

 Sean E. Quinn - Cimpress NV

-And, Kevin, one of the things that, if you remember back to our August Investor Day, Kees, who will be their (21:14) Upload and Print portfolio, some of the things he talked about were the importance of the technology investments that they're making across the portfolio.
+And, Kevin, one of the things that, if you remember back to our August Investor Day, Kees, who leads our Upload and Print portfolio, some of the things he talked about were the importance of the technology investments that they're making across the portfolio.
 And to both kind of bring some of those business up to e-commerce standards today, but also improve their connections to the platform.
 And some of that is an enabler or catalyst to allow us to get some of the benefits that Robert just described.

 And so, as you think about the timing of that, of course, as those investments in technology get traction that will enable us to start to increase the volumes there specifically to Upload and Print.
-And so throughout the year, I think that there is – that that will be more backend weighted in the year.
-And Upload and Print, even absent those improvements continues to perform well.
+And so, throughout the year, I think that that will be more backend weighted in the year.
+And Upload and Print, even absent those improvements, continues to perform well.
 And we gave a lot of information about the returns that we've seen in that portfolio in our year-end materials.
-But it's a group of businesses that grew 16% constant currency this quarter and incremental revenue growth which was pretty material, over $28 million.
+But it's a group of businesses that grew 16% constant currency this quarter and incremental revenue growth, which was pretty material, over $28 million.
 So we continue to be pleased with that portfolio and we look forward to getting these technology improvements done to enable the type of transaction flow that Robert discussed.

 Kevin Mark Steinke - Barrington Research Associates, Inc.